Start on default port (3000)

 - Hover Info - See quick info on hover

-- Layout Options - Choose between force-directed, hierarchical, or circular layouts
+- Layout Options - Force-directed, hierarchical, or circular

 - Filters - Show/hide specific resource types